-The complete results of voting in the presidential election as well as results of election to the Chamber of Deputies of the CR are available on the website www.volby.cz.
+Total voting results of the elections to the European Parliament, local council elections, and the election to the Senate of the Parliament of the CR are available at: www.volby.cz.

-Registered voters are the number of persons included in the electoral roll (persons who meet statutory conditions for execution of the right to vote).
+Registered voters are the number of persons included in electoral rolls (persons who meet statutory conditions for execution of the right to vote).
 The number of issued official envelopes is equal to the number of voting voters who came to vote and were given an official envelope in the polling station to put their ballot paper in.
 The number of returned official envelopes is the number of official envelopes cast by the voters to ballot boxes.
 Turnout is calculated as the share of voting voters (persons who were given an official envelope in the polling station) and registered voters (persons included in the electoral rolls).
 The number of candidates is the number of candidates that can be voted for (except for the removed and those who have withdrawn).
-The number of seats is the number of seats of deputies of the Chamber of Deputies of the Parliament of the CR voted for.
+The number of seats means the number of representatives to be elected for the relevant council type.
 Data on the percentage of valid votes are not rounded and are provided to two decimal places.